the-events-calendar/the-events-calendar-category-colors/readme.txt

 #### 7.1.0 / 2022-10-12
 * rename title to correspond to The Events Calendar standard
-* retructure CSS additions to not end with comma, added in `category.css.php`
+* restructure CSS additions to not end with comma, added in `category.css.php`
 * fix empty spacer classes to be transparent
 * add CSS for TEC/ECP 6.0 feature events